 We are currently working to make sure we are able to deliver our new responsibilities and make sure residents who need social care and support, their carers, and local providers are aware of the improvements and know how to access help and support.

-For further information and support to help you live independently in Knowsley, or to help somone you care for, visit our Know your Care website.
+For further information and support to help you live independently in Knowsley, or to help somone you care for, visit The Live Well Directory website.

 Over the coming months, regular updates will be available on the council’s website, as well as our one stop shops and libraries.